Homes For Sale Near George Mason University

 Fairfax West also has had long periods of not being FHA approved.
 As regulations loosen on FHA approval, the hope is condos in Fairfax will be more available to buyers with FHA loans.

-Lyndhurst condos in Fairfax City is a bit farther off campus than Fairfax West.
+Lyndhurst condos are located on Main St, farther off campus than Fairfax West.
 The community was built in the ’60s, and the condos are small but cozy.

 The condo fees are historically reasonable compared to nearby condos, and also include utilities.
 Lyndhurst has had FHA approval on and off, so check with your lender if seeking FHA financing.